 Transfer evaluations are completed by the Office of Student Services.
 The subject matter and the level of the course are considered for evaluation.
-Upper-level courses in the core and concentration, which have been completed prior to achieving junior status, may be used to meet elective requirements, but must be replaced in the core or concentration by approved advanced courses (if not transferred from an AACSB accredited institution).
+Upper-level courses in the core and concentration of the business administration degree which have been completed prior to achieving junior status may be used to meet elective requirements, but must be replaced in the core or concentration by approved advanced courses (if not transferred from an AACSB accredited institution).
 Upper-level business and computer science courses may not transfer from two-year institutions.
-In addition to the requirement that the final 30 hours be completed at Winthrop, only 50% of the business core and concentration may transfer toward a business administration degree.
+Only 50% of the business core and concentration may transfer toward a business administration degree.
 CSCI majors must complete 30 hours of computer science courses numbered above 299.
 Only nine hours of upper-level courses may transfer into the program and must be from an ABET-accredited program.

-The Director of Student Services in the College of Business Administration is: Vanessa Valdez, Office of Student Services 226 Thurmond Building (803) 323-4833, Fax (803) 323-3960 valdezv@winthrop.edu
+The Director of Student Services in the College of Business Administration is: Vanessa Valdez, Office of Student Services 228 Thurmond Building (803) 323-4833, Fax (803) 323-3960 valdezv@winthrop.edu